Prostate cancer involves uncontrolled cell growth of the prostate gland. This gland is responsible for making the fluid in semen.

 This method is helpful because men with prostate cancer may not be alive 5 years after diagnosis, but this does not mean that prostate cancer was the direct cause of death.

-For all prostate cancer types, the relative survival rates from the American Cancer Society are as follows:
+For all prostate cancer types, the

 - Five-year relative survival rate: almost 100 percent

 - Fifteen-year relative survival rate: 95 percent

 Survival rates for prostate cancer can vary based on the cancer stage.
 Later stages of cancer typically have lower survival rates when compared with earlier-stage cancers.